-The time bank in Stonehouse was established in 1998 as Britain’s first time bank and it continues to be a strong presence in the community, with Fair Shares’ first charity shop also being set up there.
+Our Stonehouse time bank was established in 1998 as Britain’s first time bank and we continue to be a strong presence in the community.
 Since then we have extended across the district to cover the Stroud area and Dursley.
 The time bank has 350+ individual members and 40+ organisational members.
 80% of our members are aged 50+ and we have a strong track record of working with homeless young people, older people with dementia and their carers, people with mental health issues and those with long-term health conditions.

 Current projects include gentle park walks in Stratford Park, social and activity groups for people with long-term conditions, allotment group, dementia focus group, men’s group, reminiscence activities and yoga.